etan18/Obsidian-Notes/Research/data calibration.md

 - What do we know about a dataset?
 	- base rates, subgroup averages, dataset size

+What characteristics of datasets train well-calibrated models?
+- Synthetic versus data addition

+#### how to frame calibration as a dataset composition problem

+We cannot simply align the mean of the train set with the mean of the test set.

+Question: what should the mean of the train dataset be, given differences in feature distributions?
 #### how does miscalibration affect llms?